AndersSchmidtHansen/Weaver/README.md

 - Coffeescript
 - BrowserSync
 - UserApp (for easy user registration and management)
+- Firebase (for a RESTful API-driven database with good Angular support)

 ### How can I use it?
 Usage is pretty straightforward.
 First, clone the repo: